Chart Color Schemes

 An assessment of population growth drivers in Moulden reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the population of Moulden is estimated at around 3,258 people.
-This figure reflects an increase of 205 individuals since the 2021 Census, which reported a population of 3,053 people in the suburb.
-The current estimate is based on AreaSearch's validation of new addresses and their analysis of the latest ERP data release by the ABS (June 2024).
-This results in a resident population estimate of 3,253 for Moulden, equating to a density ratio of 1,861 persons per square kilometer.
-This is higher than the average seen across national locations assessed by AreaSearch.
-Moulden's growth rate of 6.7% since the census places it within 2.2 percentage points of the national average (8.9%), indicating strong growth fundamentals.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Moulden's estimated population is around 3,258.
+This reflects an increase of 205 people since the 2021 Census, which reported a population of 3,053.
+The current estimate is based on AreaSearch's resident population figure of 3,253, derived from ERP data released by the ABS in Jun 2024 and address validation post-Census.
+This results in a density ratio of 1,861 persons per square kilometer, above national averages assessed by AreaSearch.
+Moulden's growth rate since Census is 6.7%, within 2.9 percentage points of its SA4 region (9.6%).
+Natural growth contributed approximately 79.0% to overall population gains recently.

 Frequently Asked Questions - Population